AdaCore/langkit/doc/internals.rst

 At this point, the only missing bit to specify how ref-counting works is: to what rules does ownership obey?

-First, passing arguments to properties does not create new ownership.
-In other words, if property A is called with a ref-counted value B, then A needs to inc-ref B in order to get an ownership on it.
+First, passing arguments to properties does not create new ownership shares.
+In other words, if property A is called with a ref-counted value B, then A needs to inc-ref B in order to get an ownership share for it.
 In this case we say that A "borrows" B: it has a reference to it but it does not own it.
-Second, returning values in properties does create ownership: when property A returns, the caller has an ownership on its result.
+Second, returning values in properties does create a ownership share: when property A returns, the caller has a share on its result.

-Properties operations (like ``CollectionGet.Expr``) all define whether their result is borrowed or a new ownership: one has to read the definition of the corresponding ``ResolvedExpression`` in the source code to find out.
-However in the case an operation creates a new ownership, it has to store its result in a temporary variable.
+Properties operations (like ``CollectionGet.Expr``) all define whether their result is borrowed or yield an ownership share: one has to read the definition of the corresponding ``ResolvedExpression`` in the source code to find out.
+However in the case an operation creates a new share, it has to store its result in a temporary variable.
 Langkit will automatically dec-ref this variable when it goes out of scope (returning or raising a ``Property_Error``).
-Another way to put it is: operations that create an ownership for their result must give this ownership to their execution context, which we call their *scope*.
+Another way to put it is: operations that create a share for their result must give this share to their execution context, which we call their *scope*.

 Scopes
 ------